-When used right, the calculator speeds up the process of working out answers.
-But if you use it improperly, you could waste time by spending too long on a question.
+When used correctly, the calculator should speed up your process of working out answers.
+If used incorrectly, you could waste time by spending too long on a question.

 There are two main ways to operate the UCAT calculator:

 The calculator opens in a separate window to the test screen.
 This means that if you go back to the test screen after using the calculator, you will then need to click back on the calculator to continue using it.

 It’s vital to practise using the UCAT calculator before test day, because it’s different from the type of normal calculator that you’re already familiar with.
 You will waste precious time if you aren’t sure how to use the UCAT calculator during your exam.

 You will be able to use the calculator much quicker if you are familiar with some time-saving keyboard shortcuts.

 Important UCAT calculator shortcuts include Alt + C to open the calculator, Num Lock to activate the number keypad and Backspace to clear all digits.

 Bear in mind that the UCAT calculator doesn’t have a square or power button.
 If a question comes up that requires this, you won’t be able to use the calculator and will need to use mental maths instead.

 It’s a good idea to remind yourself of basic squares to avoid getting stuck on these questions.